 When it starts to get muddy and surfaces get slippery, having something to support you will be essential.
 There may not be trees or branches nearby to help you break your fall, and even if there are, this isn’t the best way to stay upright.

 If you’re worried about space, you can find retractable trekking poles that fold up and can be stored easily in your bag.
+Check out the best trekking poles that can help you on your next adventure.

 Some people don’t like to use these because they think they make them look strange, but this is likely because they’ve never tried them.
 The added support and security they provide is very helpful, especially when backpacking in the rain.